Inputs

 Here we describe the types of valid inputs while running Ersilia models

-Small molecule structures are typically expressed in the well known SMILES format.
+Small molecule structures are typically expressed in the well known format.
 Below are the SMILES strings of a few drug molecules:

 Artemisin